 - August 11, 2017: City staff met with the Crandall/Baldwin residents.
-Meeting minutes will be available in the near future.
+Meeting minutes are here.

 - August 4, 2017: Letters were mailed to all residents in the North Shore area notifying them of the open house on September 21, 2017.

 - August 2, 2017: City staff met with the Lake Street Beach Association.
-Meeting minutes will be available in the near future.
+Meeting minutes are here.

 - July 24, 2017: City staff met with the NCLPBIA board members.
-Meeting minutes will be available in the near future.
+Meeting minutes are here.

 - July 18, 2017: City Council presentation to review the stakeholder engagement process to review and refine improvements to reduce the risk of flooding.

 - June/July 2017: City experienced successive and extreme rain events leading to the total rainfall for June and July of almost 20 inches, over double the normal average.

 - May 2017: City staff reached out to the North Crystal Lake Park Beach Improvement Association (NCLPBIA) to re-initiate discussions regarding area flooding north of the Lake.

 - November 19, 2012: Construction of the North Shore Drive project substantially complete.